Recruitment and Teambuilding with Heleen van Elburg

 Sometimes you want to suggest to people what would be a good thing to do.
 And their thinking style usually differs from yours.
 And this provides you with yet another great opportunity for self-frustration!
 Lets say, for instance, that you think in terms of goals you want to achieve, and they think in terms of problems they want to avoid.
 So you vividly describe the things they can achieve with your plans.
 And they respond with a blank stare.
 An awesome self-frustration technique!

-Guiding Principle: Everybody has the same Meta Programs I have.
+Guiding Principle: Everybody has the same Thinking Styles I have.

 6. Explain to people what is wrong with them